jefflunt/nmspec/README.md

 ## Preliminary research, and comparison to other methods

+`nmspec` is basically [rpc][rpc], except it also bundles code generators, and not just the rpc message/protocol specifications.

 I started with researching how other people had designed network protocol description languages/tools in the past, beginning with [Prolac][prolac].
 This lead me to other network messaging tools, binary serialization in general,